faiscadev/zopp/DEMO.md

 - Both can encrypt/decrypt secrets
 - **Server sees ZERO plaintext at any point**

-## Step 11: Exporting and Importing Secrets
+## Step 11: Alice Exports Secrets to .env File

 Alice can export all secrets in an environment to a `.env` file: